GUCHU-PUCHU/Facebook-gc-bot/README.md

 ---

-> Hope everything here is clear enough and understandable since english is not my first language.
+> I Hope everything here is clear enough and understandable since english is not my first language.

 Clone the repo and run `npm install` in the root directory.